-John Beaumont Williams was born in Sydney on the 12th February 1932, died at Armadale on 31 July > 2005. > > John studied botany at the University of Sydney and graduated with B.Sc.
-(First Class Hons) in 1953. > He was also awarded a G.S.
+John Beaumont Williams was born in Sydney, NSW, on the 12th February 1932 and died at Armidale, NSW, on 31 July 2005.

+John studied botany at the University of Sydney and graduated with B.Sc.
+(First Class Hons) in 1953.
+He was also awarded a G.S.
 Gaird Scholarship in 1953.

 From 1953 to 1956 John demonstrated as a teaching fellow in Botany at the University of Sydney and commenced a Ph.D. in 1956, under the supervision of Dr. Noel C.W.
 Beadle.
 During this time he met and later married his fellow postgraduate student, Mary Beth Macdonald, on the 21st January 1956.

 Following Noel Beadle’s move to take up the foundation Chair of Botany at the University of New England, in August 1957 John and Beth moved to Armidale, for John to take up a lectureship and complete his Ph.D. studies.
 His Ph.D. studies were halted by the infamous 1958 fire in the Belshaw Building that housed Botany, Zoology and Chemistry.
 The fire, which started in the basement, destroyed the original herbarium as well as the notes and work for John’s thesis (and several other peoples’ long-term work/theses)!